 Use worksheet to compute Modified Gross Income.
-Modified Gross Income along with your family size will be used to determine your credit percentage on the Family Size Tax Table and your Income Gap Tax Credit.
+Modified Gross Income along with your family size will be used to determine your credit percentage on the Family Size Tax Credit Table.

-WORKSHEET FOR COMPUTATION OF MODIFIED GROSS INCOME FOR FAMILY SIZE TAX CREDIT AND INCOME GAP TAX CREDIT
+WORKSHEET FOR COMPUTATION OF MODIFIED GROSS INCOME FOR FAMILY SIZE TAX CREDIT

 (a) Enter your federal adjusted gross income from Form 740, page 1, line 5 (Form 740-NP, page 1, line 8).
 If zero or less, enter zero (a) (b) If married filing separate returns and living in the same household, enter your spouse's federal adjusted gross income from Form 740, page 1, line 5 (Form 740-NP, page 1, line 8).
 If zero or less, enter zero (b) (c) Enter tax-exempt interest from municipal bonds (non-Kentucky) (c) (d) Enter amount of lump-sum distributions not included in federal adjusted gross income (federal Form 4972) (d) (e) Enter total of lines (a), (b), (c) and (d) (e) (f) Enter your Kentucky adjusted gross income from Form 740, page 1, line 9 (Form 740-NP, page 1, line 9).
 If zero or less, enter zero (f) (g) If married filing separate returns and living in the same household, enter your spouse's Kentucky adjusted gross income from Form 740, page 1, line 9 (Form 740-NP, page 1, line 9).
 If zero or less, enter zero (g) (h) Enter amount of lump-sum distributions not included in adjusted gross income (Kentucky Form 4972-K) (h) (i) Enter total of lines (f), (g) and (h) (i) (j) Enter the greater of line (e) or (i).
 This is your Modified Gross Income.
-Use this amount to determine if you qualify for the Family Size Tax Credit and Income Gap Tax Credit (j)
+Use this amount to determine if you qualify for the Family Size Tax Credit (j)

-FAMILY SIZE TABLE
+FAMILY SIZE TAX CREDIT TABLE

-Once you have determined your family size and your modified gross income you will use the Family Size table located on the Schedule ITC to determine your family size credit percentage and your income gap tax credit.
+Once you have determined your family size and your Modified Gross Income, you will use the Family Size Tax Credit Table located on the Schedule ITC to determine your family size credit percentage.

 Example 1: A taxpayer is filing single, has one qualifying dependent child and their Modified Gross Income is \$21,450.
-This taxpayer has a family size of two and would be entitled to a family size tax credit of 30%(.30) and an Income GapTax credit of \$27.
+This taxpayer has a family size of two and would be entitled to a family size tax credit of 70%(.70).

-Example 2: A taxpayer and spouse are filing married, filing a joint return and they have two qualifying dependent children and their modified gross income is \$27,000.
-They would have a family size of four, and would be entitled to a family size tax credit of 90% (.90) and they would not have an income gap tax credit.
+Example 2: A taxpayer and spouse are filing married, filing a joint return and they have two qualifying dependent children and their modified gross income is \$31,000.
+They would have a family size of four and would be entitled to a family size tax credit of 90% (.90).

 You may itemize your deductions for Kentucky even if you do not itemize for federal purposes.
 Amounts entered on Schedule A should be total deductions for the taxable period.
 These amounts are prorated on Form 740-NP, page 1.
-If you do not itemize, you may elect to take a standard deduction of \$2,650 and it does not have to be prorated.
+If you do not itemize, you may elect to take a standard deduction of \$2,980 and it does not have to be prorated.

 Special Rules for Married Couples-If one spouse itemizes deductions, the other must itemize.
-Married couples filing a joint federal return and who wish to file separate returns for Kentucky may: (a) file separate Schedules A showing the specific deductions claimed by each; (b) file a joint Schedule A, divide the total deductions between them based on the percentage of each spouse's income to total income, and enclose a copy with each return; or (c) each spouse may claim the standard deduction of \$2,650.
+Married couples filing a joint federal return and who wish to file separate returns for Kentucky may: (a) file separate Schedules A showing the specific deductions claimed by each; (b) file a joint Schedule A, divide the total deductions between them based on the percentage of each spouse's income to total income, and enclose a copy with each return; or (c) each spouse may claim the standard deduction of \$2,980.